Violet Carpenter Bee Facts

 Violet Carpenter Bee Physical Description

-The visually magnificent Violet Carpenter Bee truly draws the eye of the observer, given its incredible appearance.
-However, this remarkably lovely arthropod achieves this with uniquely.
+The visually magnificent Violet Carpenter Bee unquestionably draws the eye of most fortunate observers, given its incredible appearance.
+However, this remarkably lovely Arthropod achieves this appeal with somewhat unique methods.
 It does so with a special combination of color and size.

-Like a great many insects, including related species, it also displays one more physical attribute of interest.
-That’s true since it possesses the physiological trait of sexual dimorphism.
+Like a great many insects, including its numerous related species, the wonder of evolution also displays one more physical attribute of interest.
+That’s true since the invertebrate displays the physiological trait of sexual dimorphism.
 This remains a highly common trait throughout Nature.

-Not only that, but mature adults of both genders attain an average body length measuring 1.2 in (3 cm).
+Not only that, but mature adults of the species, of both genders, attain an average body length that measures approximately 1.2 in (3 cm).
 That’s a remarkably impressive measurement for a bee.
-In addition, the typical wingspan achieved by both sexes measures roughly 2 in (5 cm).
+The typical wingspan achieved by both sexes additionally measures approximately 2 in (5 cm).

-The bodies of both the males and females also have the same general shape.
-That holds true due to the fact that both genders display a thick, black colored form.
-The majority of the remarkable body of the bee appears covered in small hairs.
+The bodies of both the males and females also evolved to present the same general body shape.
+That holds true due to the fact that each of the genders displays a thick, black colored form.
+The majority of the remarkable body of the bee also appears covered in a layer of small hairs.

-The female Violet Carpenter Bee also stands out for yet more reasons.
-In this instance, that refers to the fact that she physically distinguishes herself from the male in regards to a stinger.
-She develops one, while the male of the species does not.
+The female Violet Carpenter Bee, though, stands out for a particularly notable reason.
+In this instance, that refers to the fact that she physically distinguishes herself from the male in regards to the presence of a stinger.
+She evolved to possess one, while the male of the species does not.

-However, it’s the delicate-seeming wings themselves that garner most of the attention this arthropod receives.
-That’s true since these sensitive parts of its body display an astonishing violet and blue color.
-In addition, these also possesses an iridescent quality.
+It’s the delicate-seeming wings of this beauty themselves, however, that typically garner most of the attention this arthropod receives.
+That’s true since these sensitive parts of its body usually display an astonishing violet and blue color.
+Impressively, these also possesses an iridescent quality.

 - Kingdom: Animalia